lando/lando/docs/cli/logs.md

 # Get the logs=z
 lando logs

-# Follow the logs and show timestampls
+# Follow the logs and show timestamps
 lando logs -t -f

 # Show logs for only the database and cache services